 Each file (MF, DF, or EF) has a set of security attributes in its headers.
-There are two types of security attributes the ACOS5-64K use: Security Attribute Compact (SAC) and Security Attribute Expanded (SAE).
+There are two types of security attributes the ACOS5-64 use, namely Security Attribute Compact (SAC) and Security Attribute Expanded (SAE).

 5.2.
 Security Environment